What kind of leader are you? What kind of leadership is your situation calling for? What model has been used in the past? What model is needed today?

 Francis was so uncompromising and hard-edged on the real-politik of making a movement work that, simply for the sake of its survival, Francis’ Little Brothers quickly took the movement out of Francis’ charge – despite the incredible international pulling power of Francis’ personal attraction.
 The network more than survived.
 It still attracts radical Christian believers to this day.
 Elijah, John the Baptist and Francis, all three, impacted history way beyond the religious sphere and still speak a powerful prophetic word to this day.

-So the pattern?
-Do your thing.
+FRANCISCAN PATTERN: Do your thing.
 Do it uncompromisingly.
 Welcome those who wish to share the journey and let the chips fall where they may!

 Aidan of Lindisfarne